 Nepalese culture is represented by the individual’s dedication and loyalty despite hazardous conditions.
 The Sherpa ethnic community has lived in the Himalayas for centuries and is a world-class group of mountain climbers.
 They have guided western expeditions to many Himalayan peaks, most notably Mount Everest.
 While the climbers themselves have a long, exhaustive climb ahead of them, the Sherpas are the ones who climb ahead.
 They prepare camp, carry supplies and meals, guide their clients all the way to the summit, and pack down camp when the expedition is over.

 In order to be accepted into the British military, a prospective soldier must complete numerous physical tests, including running uphill for 40 minutes with 70lbs of rocks strapped to his back.
 After a minimum 15-year service, Gurkhas are allowed to retire with a UK pension.
-More than 3,000 Nepalese as security guards.
+More than 3,000 Nepalese have worked in Afghanistan as security guards.

 Kami’s dilemma is an authentic snapshot of contemporary Nepali life.
 On the one hand, he puts himself at risk each time he leaves for work, so his children do not have to.
 In this way, his daughters can invest their time in a higher education, and improve Nepal through providing services in education and civil construction.
 On the other hand, opportunities are currently so limited that he cannot dissuade, or even disagree with his son, who is convinced that life as a migrant worker is one of his best options for financial freedom.
 It is with this quandary that the Nepalese take part in their national tradition, and their personal future.